Clinics and Services

-Our Nurse Practitioners are registered Nurses who have additional education and training in a speciality area such as minor illness.
-A Nurse practitioner can:
+Our nurse practitioners are registered nurses, who have additional education and training in a speciality area.
+A nurse practitioner can:

 - Document health history and perform a physical examination

 - Assist with management of chronic disease (where applicable)

 - Educate patients about self-care and healthy lifestyle choices

 - Issue prescriptions

 Nurse practitioners maintain close working relationships with doctors and consult them as needed.
 Nurse practitioners can treat acute (or short-term) illnesses such as upper respiratory infections, ear infections, rashes and urinary tract infections.